GEORGIA STRAIGHT, Canada (Vancouver)

 September 13-19 1968, Tarantula part 4

-The publication of the excerpts was stopped in October 1968, after the magazine received a letter from Bob Dylan's lawyers:
+The publication of the excerpts was stopped in October 1968, after the magazine received this letter from Bob Dylan's lawyers: (click to enlarge)

 ...but this was not the end of the story: two years later, in December 1970, GEORGIA STRAIGHT published the whole book as a special 16-page supplement, on 3 columns with illustrations: